-In developing a positive learning culture, we believe that strong academic outcomes need to be coupled with access and engaging with opportunities that will grow students as compassionate, pro-active leaders with integrity and moral strength.
+In developing a positive learning culture, we believe that strong academic outcomes need to be coupled with access to and engaging with opportunities.
+Our focus is that students will grow as compassionate, pro-active leaders with integrity and moral strength.
 Opportunities include leadership development, the GO Program, extra-curricular music, performing arts, representative sports, and Student Opportunity Week.

 Actively shaping the environment

 Learning Spaces at NBCS are designed and furnished very intentionally.
 Choice and flexibility underpin the creation of every space.
 Custom-designed furniture and bold architecture ensure variation and unique contexts, whilst exceptional facilities and equipment emulates the professional experience for students.
 Spaces are built to be agile and active, flowing naturally together, and building a sense of community.